 '''

 This code can be put in any Python module, it does not require IPython

 itself to be running already.
 It only creates the magics subclass but

 doesn't instantiate it yet.

+from future import print_function

 from IPython.core.magic import (Magics, magics_class, line_magic,

 cell_magic, line_cell_magic)

 The class MUST call this class decorator at creation time

-@magics class
+@magics_class

 class MyMagics (Magics):

-@line_magic
+@line magic

 def lmagic(self, line):

 "my line magic"

-print "Full access to the main IPython object:", self.shell
+print("Full access to the main IPython object:", self.shell)

-print "Variables in the user namespace:", self.shell.user_ns.keys()
+print("Variables in the user namespace:", list(self.shell.user_ns.keys()))

 return line

 @cell_magic

 def cmagic(self, line, cell):

 "my cell magic"

 return line, cell

 @line_cell_magic

 def lcmagic(self, line, cell=None):

 "Magic that works both as %1cmagic and as %%1cmagic"

 if cell is None:

-print "Called as line magic"
+print("Called as line magic")

-'''

-'''

 return line

 else:

-print "Called as cell magic"
+print("Called as cell magic")

 return line, cell

 In order to actually use these magics, you must register them with a

 running IPython.
 This code must be placed in a file that is loaded once

 IPython is up and running:

 ip = get_ipython()

 You can register the class itself without instantiating it.
 IPython will

 call the default constructor on it.

 ip.register_magics(MyMagics)

 '''